brimdata/zed/docs/README.md

 Once copied, a new service can be instantiated by pointing a `zed serve` at the copy of the lake.

-Functionality like indexing, data compaction, and retention are all API-driven.
+Functionality like data compaction and retention are all API-driven.

 Bite-sized components are unified by the Zed data, usually in the ZNG format:
 * All lake meta-data is available via meta-queries.
 * All like operations available through the service API are also available directly via the `zed` command.
-* Search indexes and aggregate partials are all just ZNG files and you can learn about the Zed lake by simply running `zq` on the various ZNG files in a cloud store.
 * Lake management is agent-driven through the API.
 For example, instead of complex policies like data compaction being implemented in the core with some fixed set of algorithms and policies, an agent can simply hit the API to obtain the meta-data